Software Development

 Operations

-My career began supporting operations and being on call.
+My career began with supporting operations and being on call.
 I have supported teams in scheduling on-call and handling the influx of requests.
 I have even taken on-call shifts during the holidays to allow my team to take time off.
+Some specific work includes the following items.

-I worked as an Operations Engineer for Disney Parks, providing Tier 3 support for 20+ live websites.
+• Operations Engineer for Disney Parks, providing Tier 3 support

-While at Amazon, I coordinated urgent log4j updates completed within 6 days across 2000+ applications for the organization.
+• Urgent log4j updates completed within 6 days across 2000+ applications for Amazon Prime Video